Iryo: History

 Iryo added a Madrid–Cuenca–Valencia route in December 2022.
 In February 2023, it was announced that the company had been authorised to launch four more routes.
-Accordingly, additional services covering Madrid–Córdoba–Seville/Malaga were launched in March 2023; three months later, a Madrid–Albacete–Alicante service commenced as well.
+Accordingly, additional services covering Madrid–Córdoba–Seville/Málaga were launched in March 2023; three months later, a Madrid–Albacete–Alicante service commenced as well.
 It has been observed that, following the arrival of open-access operators such as Iryo and Ouigo España, passenger numbers have sharply risen, reportedly doubling on the Madrid-València corridor during late 2022.

 During June 2023, it was announced that Iryo had formed an alliance with the Spanish airline Air Europa to facilitate the provision of combined plane and train tickets to the travelling public.
 The company's ambitions to expand its services have been aided by liberalisation reforms pursued by the Spanish railway infrastructure manager Administrador de Infraestructuras Ferroviarias (ADIF), such as the introduction of scalable track access charges that will be fairly applied to all operators, both the state-own RENFE and open-access operators such as Iryo, during the mid-2020s.

 For rolling stock, the company ordered twenty new Frecciarossa 1000 train sets, similar to those operated by Trenitalia since 2015.
 Nine of these had been delivered prior to the launch of services to Barcelona.
 During late 2022, it was speculated that the company may in the future acquire variable-gauge trains, which would enable Iryo to provide services to areas, such as in Galicia, which are presently accessible only via Iberian-gauge tracks.

+Accidents and incidents

+An Iryo train on the Madrid–Málaga high-speed rail line was involved in a derailment and crash on 18 January 2026.
+The Iryo train collided with a Renfe train in Adamuz, resulting in 46 deaths.

+Spain's Transport Minister Óscar Puente said the train that jumped the track was less than four years old.
+It belongs to Iryo; the other train that took the brunt of the impact is owned by Spain's public train company Renfe.

 Services

-As of 2024 Iryo offers the following services:
+As of 2024, Iryo offers the following services: